iamdustan/smoothscroll/README.md

 - Microsoft Edge
 - Opera Next

-_If you have tested this and worked as expected in a different browser let us know so we can add it to the list, if not [let us know too!](https://github.com/iamdustan/smoothscroll/issues)_
+If you have tested this and worked as expected in a different browser let us know so we can add it to the list, if not [open an issue](https://github.com/iamdustan/smoothscroll/issues) providing browser, browser version and a good description about it.

 ## Standards documentation